New Horizons Un-Limited Inc.

 - Sensitivity to touch

-- 28,000 incidences of birth injury per year or 7 in 1,000.
+- 28,000 incidences of birth injury per year or 7 in 1,000 births.
 For more information consult this statistics page from this website: Wrong Diagnosis

 - "It has been estimated that, for every 1000 babies born in the U.S., five will be injured during birth and the type of birth injury can vary, ranging from temporary bone fractures, bleeding and bruising, to cerebral palsy and even permanent brain damage." ....Brachial plexus injuries occur in approximately 1 in 2,000 births, but only about 10 percent of these babies need treatment; most heal on their own.
 Early evaluation (within the first one to two months of life) is important to determine whether therapy or surgery is required."
-This information is from and for more information on statistics go to Birth Injuries
+This information is from Birth Injuries.net (link no longer available)

 Viewpoint